MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 **In this script, students will...**
 - Learn about the concept of head losses in a pipping network
-- Model a house plumbing using Simscape fluid
+- Model a house plumbing using Simscape Fluids
 - Perform a complete dimensional analysis

 ## ##